What is an Algebraic Expression?

 Are algebraic expressions polynomials?

 No, not all algebraic expressions are polynomials.
 But all polynomials are algebraic expressions.
-The difference is polynomials include only variables and coefficients with mathematical operations(+, -, ×) but algebraic expressions include irrational numbers as well.
+The difference is polynomials include only variables and coefficients with mathematical operations(+, -, ×) but algebraic expressions include irrational numbers in the powers as well.

 Also, polynomials are continuous function(eg: x2 + 2x + 1) but algebraic expression may not be continuous sometimes(eg: 1/x2 – 1 is not continuous at 1).

 No, 4 is not an algebraic expression because an expression should have at least one variable and one operation to be algebraic.

 What are all the types of algebraic expressions?